tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

-Day 2 takes students to a new family of machine learning algorithms, students will learn about tree based algorithms and how they can be used in classification problems.
+Day 2 introduces students to tree-based algorithms and Ensemble Learners such as Random Forests and Gradient Boosted Trees.
+Students will get experience applying this new family of machine learning algorithms to a variety of classification problems.
+This will also tie in with day 3 as a potential solution to imbalanced classes which will be seen later in the lesson.

-Open the lesson slides, and welcome students to day 2 by highlighting the following:
+Open the lesson slides and welcome students to day 2 by highlighting the following:

-* Today a new family of machine learning algorithms is going to be introduced: _Tree based algorithms_.
+* Today a new family of machine learning algorithms is going to be introduced: _tree-based algorithms_.

-* Tree based algorithms are supervised learning methods that are mostly used for classifications and regression problems.
+* tree-based algorithms are supervised learning methods that are mostly used for classifications and regression problems.

 * This class will cover the following algorithms and methods: